arbas1/arbas1.github.io/pages/about-my-mentor.md

   image: /assets/images/graduate-student-mentor.jpg
   website: https://gradmentor.example.com
   bio: |
      Adeyemi Tijesumini is a PhD candidate in  Computer and Electrical Engineering, focused on  Computer and Electrical Engineering.
-His research explores how brain-inspired hardware can improve the performance and sustainability of edge AI systems and intelligent devices.
-     Beyond the lab, Jordan has been a hands-on mentor—guiding me through research, publishing, and grad school preparation.
-Her support has been instrumental in helping me grow both technically and professionally, always encouraging thoughtful problem-solving and a deeper understanding of the field.
+His current work involves using genomics and transcriptomic data to build machine learning models that can classify brain tumors based on genetic markers and predict the risk of cancer.
+Adeyemi is also focused on validating these models with available resources and guiding students in preparing manuscripts for submission to academic journals or conferences.
+His research applies algorithms like Random Forest, Naive Bayes, SVM, K-Nearest Neighbors, LASSO, and Ridge regression to improve diagnostic accuracy.
+As a mentor, he has played a vital role in helping students understand complex data science techniques, structure research projects, and grow both academically and professionally.

 faculty_mentor:
-  name: Dr. Elijah Freeman
+  name: Dr. Roshan Poudel
-  title: Professor Emeritus, Tuskegee University
+  title: Coordinator of the MS in Bioinformatics Program, Professor of Practice, Computer Science, Morgan State University
   image: /assets/images/faculty-mentor.jpg
   website: https://facultymentor.example.com
   bio: |
-    Dr. Elijah Freeman is a pioneering figure in the field of neural engineering and robotics.
-With over four decades of experience in academia and research, his work has focused on developing accessible brain-computer interface systems and exploring how robotics can enhance human capability.

-    A passionate advocate for diversity in STEM, Dr. Freeman has mentored dozens of underrepresented students and continues to inspire the next generation of researchers and technologists through his leadership and legacy.
+    Dr. Roshan Paudel is the Coordinator of the MS in Bioinformatics Program and a Professor of Practice in Computer Science at Morgan State University.
+His research focuses on high-performance computing, bioinformatics, next-generation sequencing analysis, computational biology, and modeling and simulation.
+A key part of his work involves developing stochastic models of calcium and ion channels in cardiac myocytes.
+In addition to his scientific research, Dr. Paudel is passionate about computer science education.
+He actively works to improve undergraduate retention by integrating critical thinking, active learning, and project-based approaches into introductory programming courses.
+His commitment to both research and education makes him an inspiring mentor and a driving force in the academic community.

 ---